 System Stability Assessments

 The dynamic stability criteria Reliability Needs are observed for the entire study period.
-The criteria violations include transient voltage response violations and loss of generator synchronism.
+The criteria violations include transient voltage response violations, loss of generator synchronism, and undamped voltage oscillations.
+The undamped voltage oscillations are also primarily in the Con Edison area and are primarily driven by the reduction in dynamic reactive capability and MW to serve the load.
+The reduction in system inertia may also play a role in the undamped voltage oscillations.
+For a few N-1-1 events observed system collapse occurs due to the low voltages.
 The transient voltage response violations are primarily in the Con Edison area but extending into areas adjacent to their service territory.
 The loss of generator synchronism is observed in generators within or near the Astoria and Greenwood load pockets, and is primarily driven by the transient voltage response in the local area.
-Figure 38 provides a summary of the dynamic stability criteria Reliability Needs under N-1 and Figure 39 provides a summary for N-1-1.
+Figure 38 provides a summary of the generator synchronism and transient voltage response dynamic stability criteria Reliability Needs under N-1 and Figure 39 provides a summary for N-1-1 violations.

 Figure 38: Dynamic Stability Criteria N-1 Violations (new)